 Two thirds of Australians are now living with obesity or are overweight.
 Many are on fad diets that don’t work and might even be harmful, and others try unsuccessfully to follow official dietary guidelines.
 Why is it so hard?

-This workshop will present a new approach to nutrition which will explain why we find it so hard to follow nutritional advice in modern food environments that work against our biology.
-Armed with a new understanding of our biology, we will combine this with the psychology to deliver approaches for nutritional behaviour change.
+Traditional approaches to nutrition in Australia are failing.
+This workshop will present a new approach to nutrition and examine why we find it so hard to follow nutritional advice when modern food environments exploit and work against our biology.
+Armed with this understanding, we will discuss methods to deliver nutritional behaviour change.